-Much like dogs, cats have thick coats that keep them insulated, this means that it helps them to retain heat in the cold and can repel external heat in hotter weather, but this has its limitations.
+Much like dogs, cats have thick coats that keep them insulated.
+This means that it helps them to retain heat in the cold and can repel external heat in hotter weather, but this has its limitations.
 High summer temperatures can lead to a number of physical reactions as well as behavioural changes, and this can be worse for extra fluffy cats.

 While a good, high-moisture diet can help keep your pet hydrated, sometimes the heat is just too much for your cat to regulate their body temperature safely.

 Of course, we are largely going to be talking about how to cool down a hot cat, but most cats do, in fact, prefer hotter weather.
 This is because they are homeotherms.
 This means they are pretty good at regulating their body temperature as needed and, in general, run a little hotter than humans.
 How to cool my cat down?

 This doesn’t mean that cats can’t overheat, but it does mean that if they are feeling the heat, you will definitely be suffering with them.
 It should be easy to determine if your cat’s odd behaviour could be a result of the temperature.